-Students with allergies are encouraged to reach out to our Registered Dietitian in advance by emailing email@example.com, who will provide one-on- one support and connect you with the culinary team if needed.
+Students with allergies are encouraged to reach out to our Registered Dietitian in advance by emailing email@example.com, who will provide one-on-one support and connect you with the culinary team if needed.
 More information about allergies can be found in the Terms and Conditions for your meal plan.

 Do you have vegan/vegetarian options?

 Each dining location offers vegan and vegetarian options.
-Bear Fit station at Crossroads is a dedicated vegan platform.
-Café 3 features a plant-forward menu vegans and vegetarians may find appealing.
+Bear Fit station at Crossroads only offers vegan food items.
+Café 3 features a plant-forward menu with many vegan and vegetarian options.

-In addition to being a plant-forward dining hall, Café 3 is now Kosher and Halal friendly with a certified Kosher kitchen offering Kosher meats.
-Packaged Kosher sandwiches are sold in our Retail units across campus.
+Cafe 3 has a certified kosher station offering kosher meats.
+Packaged kosher sandwiches are sold in our retail units across campus.

 The Resident Meal Plan option Ultimate Access is designed to provide all meals for the year.
-The other Resident and Non-Resident meal plans are designed to provide a foundation of student's food, beverages and snacks.
-Depending on a student's eating habits, our plans will provide 50% - 75% of their total dining expenses.
-We know students choose to eat off-campus and want to enjoy the culinary delights Berkeley and the Bay Area has to offer, and our meal plans allow them to do that without losing value.
+The other Resident and Non-Resident meal plans are designed to provide a foundation of student meals plus snacks.
+Depending on the meal plan and a student’s eating habits, our plans will provide 50–75% of meals.
+We know students sometimes choose to eat off-campus and want to enjoy the culinary delights Berkeley and the Bay Area has to offer, and our meal plans allow them to do that without losing value.
 The approximate number of meals per meal plan are explained here: Resident, Non-Resident, Graduate, Summer.
 Visit the Financial Aid page for a budget.